-Press D Power and a confirmation message will display prompting you.

-If you don't respond in a few seconds, the message will disappear.

-Press U Power a second time.
-The POWER indicator light flashes orange, the projection lamp shuts down, and the fans will continue to run for approximately 90 seconds to cool down the projector.

-$\underline{(\)}$ To protect the lamp, the projector will not respond to any commands during the cooling process.

-To shorten the cooling time, you can also activate the Quick cooling function.
-See "Quick Cooling" on page 50 for details.

-- Once the cooling process finishes, a "Power Off Ring Tone" will be heard.
-The POWER indicator light is a steady orange and fans stop.
-Disconnect the power cord from the power outlet. - To turn off the power ring tone, see "Turning off the Power on/off ring tone" on page 39 for details. - If the projector is not properly shut down, to protect the lamp, when you attempt to re-start the projector, the fans - will run for a few minutes to cool down.
-Press 0 Power again to start the projector after the fans stop and the POWER indicator light turns orange.
+- Press () Power and a confirmation message displays prompting you.
+If you don't respond in a few seconds, the message will disappear. - 2.
+Press () Power a second time.
+The POWER indicator light flashes orange, the projection lamp shuts down, and the fans will continue to run for approximately 90 seconds to cool down the projector. - To protect the lamp, the projector will not respond to any commands during the cooling process. - To shorten the cooling time, you can also activate the Quick Cooling function.
+See "Quick Cooling" on page 50 for details. - Once the cooling process finishes, the POWER indicator light is a steady orange and fans stop. - 4.
+Disconnect the power cord from the power putlet if the projector will not be used in an extended period of time. - If the projector is not properly shut down, to protect the lamp, when you attempt to re-start the projector, the fans will run for a few minutes to cool down.
+Press Power again to start the projector after the fans stop and the POWER indicator light turns orange. - Lamp life results will vary depending on environmental conditions and usage.